poisonednumber/Scanner-map/README.md

     -   Installing Ollama and pulling the required model.
     -   Asking if you intend to use an NVIDIA GPU for _local_ transcription (provides manual installation links/instructions if yes).
     -   Cloning the repository.
-    -   Interactively creating a base `.env` configuration file (including prompts for transcription mode).
+    -   Interactively creating a base `.env` configuration file (including prompts for transcription mode and storage mode).
-    -   Installing Node.js and Python dependencies.
+    -   Installing Node.js and Python dependencies. *The script installs required packages like `express`, `discord.js`, `faster-whisper`, `aws-sdk`, `pydub`, etc.*
     -   Creating necessary directories.
     -   Interactively importing `talkgroups.csv` from RadioReference.
 8.  **Replace Geocoding File:** After the script clones the repo, navigate to the install directory (`$HOME\scanner-map` by default) and replace the default `geocoding.js` with the version you chose (e.g., `Copy-Item geocoding_google.js geocoding.js -Force`).